gtoledorodriguez/XRay-Optics-Simulation/README.md

 You can also run `python -m optical_simulation.demo.runMultiCoreTest` to run the multi-core test.

-There is a shell script called `RunMultipleTest.sh` that will run multiple simulations with slightly different parameters.
+There is a shell script called `RunMultipleTests.sh` that will run multiple simulations with slightly different parameters.

+There are also profiling scripts called `profile-*.sh`.

 ## Installing new packages